SirChristianWilliam/weekend-movie-sagas/INSTRUCTIONS.md

 ## Feature List

-> NOTE: Start by taking inventory of the existing code.
+> [X]NOTE: Start by taking inventory of the existing code.
 Part of the work for setting up sagas has been done for you.

 ### Home / List Page

 This view is completed already!
 It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+[X]- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

 ### Details Page

+This should show all details
+[X] **including ALL genres** for the selected movie, [X] including title,
+[X] description,
-This should show all details **including ALL genres** for the selected movie, including title, description, and the image, too!
-Use Sagas and Redux to handle these requests and data.
+[X] and the image, too!
+[X] Use Sagas and Redux to handle these requests and data.

-- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page
+- [X] The details page should have a `Back to List` button, which should bring the user to the Home/List Page

 > Base functionality does not require the movie details to load correctly after refresh of the browser.